junxit/us-congress-bills-115/metadata.md

 - 2018-09-28 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments and an amendment to the title.
 Without written report.
 - 2018-09-28 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments and an amendment to the title.
 Without written report.
 - 2018-09-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 589.
+- 2018-11-15 — Passed Senate with amendments and an amendment to the Title by Unanimous Consent. (consideration: CR S7063; text: CR S7063)
+- 2018-11-15 — Passed/agreed to in Senate: Passed Senate with amendments and an amendment to the Title by Unanimous Consent.(consideration: CR S7063; text: CR S7063)